-But as cannabis emerges from the prohibition of yesteryear and gains legitimacy as a therapeutic tool through continued scientific exploration, experts have called into question the accuracy and validity of these terms.
+But as cannabis emerges from the prohibition of yesteryear and gains legitimacy as a therapeutic tool, experts have called into question the accuracy and validity of these terms.

 Are these terms still accurate?
 Or is this nomenclature outdated and arbitrary in our modern understanding of cannabis?